OWASP/www-policy/operational/membership.md

 Existing ("legacy") Complimentary Members will be transitioned to the new Complimentary Membership class as their Membership expires.
 Renewing and new Complimentary Members will be given the benefits as defined above in Complimentary Membership Benefits, which may mean the loss of some of the benefits of the old Complimentary Membership.

-## Transition of Corporate Membership
+## Corporate Supporter Transition

-Under the previous bylaws, Corporate Membership existed.
-All existing Corporate Memberships will be honored, but upon renewal, will become Corporate Supporters of the OWASP Foundation.
+Corporate Members rights and privileges will be honored for the duration of their membership.
+Upon renewal, will become Corporate Supporters of the OWASP Foundation.
+Corporate Members can become Corporate Supporters by contacting the OWASP Foundation.